 Want to change things up a little bit?
 “You can alternate the squeezing or pumping with some gentle fingertip circles, again with the intention of moving fluid toward your armpit—kind of like giving yourself a breast self-exam, except with a nice rhythm,” says Locascio.
 “You can also experiment with a faster or slower pace and firmer or softer grip.
 The point is, it should feel nice.
 This isn’t just a robotic activity to move fluid—it’s a way of connecting with your body.”

-She recommends getting handsy for five to ten minutes per breast, three to four times a week—and remember to go bra-less for a while after you finish.
+She recommends spending five to ten minutes of quality time per breast, three to four times a week—and remember to go bra-less for a while after you finish.
 Give it a try, and you may wonder why you ever left your lady lumps out of your self-care routine.

 “They’re amazing,” Blades proclaims.
 “Let’s honor them and get to know them.”
 Breast friends forever!